-There are two main steps to applying for U.S. lawful permanent residence (a "green card") on one's own, without relying on an abusive U.S. citizen or resident spouse or parent, as allowed under the Violence Against Women Act (VAWA):
+There are two main steps to applying for U.S. lawful permanent residence (a "green card") on one's own, without having to rely on an abusive and possibly uncooperative U.S. citizen or resident spouse or parent.
+(These are made possible by the Violence Against Women Act, or "VAWA.)
+The steps are:

-If you are the spouse of a U.S. citizen, you can combine these two steps into one and file the I-360 and the I-485 together, or "concurrently," without waiting for USCIS to approve the I-360 first.
+If you are the spouse of a U.S. citizen, you are an "immediate relative," and as such can combine these two steps into one and file the I-360 and the I-485 together, or "concurrently."

-If your U.S. spouse is a lawful permanent resident (a green card holder), then you are not an immediate relative, and your only choice is to file the Form I-360 first, wait for USCIS approval, wait for your Priority Date to become current (which could take no time at all or could take months or years), and then file the I-485 application.
+If your U.S. spouse is a lawful permanent resident (a green card holder), then you are not an immediate relative, and your only choice is to submit the Form I-360 to USCIS first, wait for USCIS approval, wait for your Priority Date to become current (which could take no time at all or months or years), and then file the I-485 application.

-This article will guide you through the first step of the application process and direct you to resources for the next steps.
+This article will guide you in further detail through the first step of the application process and direct you to resources for the next steps.

 If you have any questions about your eligibility for VAWA, see Green Card Under the Violence Against Women Act (VAWA): Who Is Eligible.